disjfa/lyara-menu/README.md

 [![Star on GitHub][github-star-badge]][github-star]
 [![Tweet][twitter-badge]][twitter]

 A simple and useful admin page interface.
-An example can be found here: [glynn-admin](https://disjfa.github.io/glynn-admin/).
+An example can be found here: [lyara-menu](https://disjfa.github.io/lyara-menu/).

 # Instalation

 ```
-npm install glynn-admin
+npm install lyara-menu
 ```

 # How to use